lizhengx/native-camera2/README.md

 This fork is a POC that back ports the native camera2 API to Marshmallow and possibly to Lollipop devices.

-It runs live camera preview on 6.0.1 Nexus 5 phone, but more experimental data is needed to understand whether it is worth anything beyond a little excersise in abuing Android system headers.
+It runs live camera preview on 6.0.1 Nexus 5 phone, but more experimental data is needed to understand whether it is worth anything beyond a little excercsise in abusing Android system headers.

 BTW, the backdoor was [slammed shut](https://developer.android.com/about/versions/nougat/android-7.0-changes.html#ndk) in Android N, and same techniques are not relevant anymore for modern platforms.